Mnemonic Techniques - the Roman Room - Method of Loci (MoL)

 Keep “family props” constant to reduce cognitive load

-In a family palace, decide 3–5 props that appear everywhere.
+In a family (or look-alike group of speceis) room, decide 3–5 props that appear everywhere.

 Example: Sunbird room props